 If she ever tires of running her hugely successful Gateshead-based vehicle rental business LINGsCARS, Ling Valentine could probably earn a fortune by teaching others how to promote their businesses.
 Mark Williams fans the flames some more

-You might remember her from an episode of Dragons' Den in 2007, where famously she rejected investment from two Dragons.
-You might have seen her in publications ranging from adult comic Viz to broadsheets such as The Daily Telegraph.
-You might have even have seen her company’s logo on the side of a Chinese military nuclear missile launcher parked on the A1.
+Ling Valentine famously rejected investment from two Dragons in an episode of Dragons' Den in back in 2007.
+She has appeared in publications ranging from adult comic Viz to broadsheets such as The Daily Telegraph.
+She has even plastered her company’s logo on the side of a Chinese military nuclear missile launcher parked on the A1.

 Thriving vehicle rental business-owner Ling Valentine could certainly never be accused of being shy when it comes to publicity.
 But that’s partly why she’s become so successful.

 Established in 2000, each month LINGsCARS supplies hundreds of new contract and lease hire cars and vans from its Gateshead premises.
-The business now turns over more than £3 million of new cars a month.
+The business turned over more than £85 million of new cars in 2016.